IBM-Cloud/terraform-provider-ibm/examples/ibm-code-engine/README.md

 # Examples for Code Engine

-These examples illustrate how to use the resources and data sources associated with Code Engine.
+These examples illustrate how to use the resources, data sources, and actions associated with Code Engine.

 The following resources are supported:
 * ibm_code_engine_allowed_outbound_destination